Lascar (volcano): Etymology

 The name originates from the Atacameño word láskar or lassi (tongue), thought to refer to the shape of the volcano.
 Other names for the volcano are Hlàscar, Hlascar, Ilascar, Kar Las, Laskar, Toconado and Toconao.

 Human use

 The new town of Talabre is 17 km west of Lascar.
 As of 2012, it had a population of 50 inhabitants.
 Toconao and San Pedro de Atacama lie 34 km and 68 km from the volcano, respectively.
 As of 2017, stockbreeding and farming were the principal economic activities in Talabre.
 Chile Route 23 passes about 10 km west of Lascar.

 Lascar, like El Tatio, is a destination for volcano tourism.
 Unlike the neighbouring volcanoes Acamarachi, Licancabur and Quimal, there is no evidence of archeological sites on Lascar, possibly because of the volcanic activity.
 However, the inhabitants of the town of Camar consider Lascar a protective mountain spirit and in Susques (Argentina) it is believed that snow will fall if Lascar is steaming strongly.
+The inhabitants of Talabre give the volcano gifts, viewing it as their source of water.